-Alli Ross joined Boston Conservatory in 2012 as a Foundations in Acting teacher.
-Her instruction focuses on preparing the body in movement for the stage teaching classes as Movement for Actors, Dance Theater, and Theater and Community Engagement.
+Alli Ross joined the Conservatory in 2012 as a teacher of foundations in acting.
+Her instruction focuses on preparing the body in movement for the stage through such classes as Movement for Actors, Dance Theater, and Theater and Community Engagement.

-A performing and teaching artist, Ross' teaching in largely informed by her professional performance work such as Liz Lerman's Healing Wars (Arena Stage, 2013 and tour 2013-2015) which was a 3 year investigation with the company and veterans of our most recent wars.
-Other transformative work includes Lady MacDuff in Sleep No More (original U.S cast, American Repertory Theater in 2009, Emursive, NYC, 2011).
+Ross's teaching is largely informed by her professional work as a performing and teaching artist, such as in Liz Lerman's Healing Wars (Arena Stage, 2013, and tour, 2013-2015), which was a three-year investigation with the company and veterans of our most recent wars.
+Other transformative work includes Lady Macduff in Sleep No More (original U.S. cast, American Repertory Theater, 2009; Emursive, New York City, 2011).

 Locally, Ross has recently launched Excavate, a collective dedicated to researching, making, and performing site work looking at the interconnection of topography and history of land as it meets somatic landscape.
 This work brings her to both local and natural habitats and, at times, no farther than the urban concrete of her driveway.